davidabek1/asprilo/README.md

 # ASPRILO
-ASPRILO, an intra-logistics benchmark suite for answer set programming https://asprilo.github.io/ see also github repository https://github.com/potassco/asprilo
+ASPRILO, an intra-logistics benchmark suite for answer set programming https://asprilo.github.io/
+<br>see also github repository https://github.com/potassco/asprilo

 This project aims to extend ASPRILO solver (using CLINGO) with MAPF family solvers, starting from M family problems (only moving toward shelves in the warehouse),